OMB Control No. 1212-0061

 - Be clearly marked as an appeal;

-- Specifically explain why PBGC's determination is wrong and state the result you are seeking;
+- Include a specific explanation why PBGC’s benefit determination is incorrect and a statement of the result you are seeking;

-- Describe the information you believe is relevant to your appeal.
-Include copies of documents that support your appeal and provide any additional information that the Appeals Board should consider; and
+- Provide information you believe is relevant to your appeal.
+You may include copies of documents that support your appeal; and

-- Be postmarked by the U.S. Postal Service, faxed, emailed, or delivered directly to the Appeals Board no later than 45 calendar days after the date of PBGC's benefit determination letter.
+- Be postmarked by the U.S. Postal Service, faxed, emailed, or delivered directly to the Appeals Board no later than 45 calendar days after the date of the benefit determination.

 You may request additional time to file your appeal